Myanmar’s rebellion, divided, outgunned and outnumbered, fights on

 “These groups are extremely successful in denying the military what they want, but there is little prospect that they will be able to defeat the Tatmadaw or make significant strategic gains,” Horsey said, using another name for the Myanmar military.

 The opposition forces are gearing up for the long haul.
-One newly trained soldier, who asked to be called only George for fear of repercussions for his family, used to be a dentist working at a government hospital.
+One newly trained fighter, who asked to be called only George for fear of repercussions for his family, used to be a dentist working at a government hospital.
 He had never played sports and he loved to read.
 But after a 62-day training course, completed in October, he is ready to go to the front and “remove all attachments” to his past.

 After the revolution, he will return to his work as a dentist, he says, and looks forward to sitting in his clinic again.
 “There are many things to do after the revolution,” George said.
 “But for now, I’m sure the military must fall.”